KissLog-net/KissLog.Documentation/source/licensing/Standard-EULA.rst

 8. Refund Policy
 ----------------------------------------

-KissLog values any feedback from the customers and does everything to fix all possible issues.
+logBee values any feedback from the customers and does everything to fix all possible issues.
 However, we have no refund policy on our Software.
 We do this because we offer free, fully functional Trial version of the Software which can be used for the purpose of testing the Software.

 9. Verification
 ----------------------------------------